hengxingzou/Zou2023AmNat/README.md

 # Reproducing Figures

+- Unarchive the provided `SavedMetacoms.zip`.
-- Make sure all files are under the same directory.
+- Make sure all files, including the `SavedMetacoms` folder, are under the same directory.
 - Open `FiguresReadMe.Rmd`, then load `Dec17_5spp.RData`.
 - Follow specific instructions in `FiguresReadMe.Rmd` to generate figures in the main text, or change model parameters to produce figures in the appendix.